ivan0124/docker_alpine_api_gw/README.md

 Step2. enter `APIGateway` to edit source code and re-launch `deploy.sh` to run new source code

 # How to build new container image
-Step1. test ok. then commit source code to `GitHub`
+Step1. enter `APIGateway` directory and using `git add , git commit, git push` to commit source code to `GitHub`

 Step2. go to `Docker Hub` to build container image